 During the year ended April 30, 2015, the Company issued options to purchase 25 million shares to officers and directors.
 The options vested immediately and expire on September 30, 2019 and are exercisable at \$0.19 per share.
-The grant of these options resulted in a current period expense of \$3,629,731 and is included as a compensation expense in the consolidated statements of operations.
+The grant of these options resulted in a current period expense of \$4,307,822 and is included as a compensation expense in the consolidated statements of operations.

-During the year ended April 30, 2015, 400,000 shares of common stock were issued to two officers of the Company for compensation.
-The shares were valued using the closing share price of the common stock on the day of the issuance for a total non-cash expense of \$87,200.
+During the year ended April 30, 2015, the Company issued 600,000 shares of common stock to an officer as part of his compensation agreement in effect as of April 30, 2014.
+The non-cash expense for this share issuance was accrued in previous periods and totals \$133,440.
+In addition, the Company issued 2,400,000 shares of common stock to officers as part of their compensation agreements.
+The shares were valued using the closing share price of the common stock on the date the accrual of the compensation for a total of a non-cash expense of \$567,550.